Safeguard Documentation Center

 IsolateFull network isolation of the workloadPolicy + approval

 The default policy is detect-and-alert only until a tenant explicitly opts in.
 Destructive actions require human approval unless a specific high-confidence rule is opted into auto-response.
-Responses are safe-fail — a failed action is recorded and never crashes the protected workload — rate-capped (a storm degrades to alert-only), and reversible where applicable. kill only ever targets the offending process, verified by PID and start-time.
+Responses are safe-fail — a failed action is recorded and never crashes the protected workload — rate-capped (a storm degrades to alert-only), and reversible where applicable. kill only ever targets the offending process, precisely identified so no other process is affected.

 Cloud-native risk correlation (CNAPP)